Korepi/Korepi-FAQ/README.md

    + V series: Local verification version managed by [Micah](https://github.com/Micah123321), using the Micah bot to verify local features,Enhance anti-detection capabilities
 Please choose according to your needs.

+## 10 - Why can't I use Korepi in the new version of the game?

+- Obviously, the cheat has to be updated to use in the brand new version of that anime game.
+- It will take about **1-2 weeks** to update depending on the complexity of that version.
 ---

 ## ⚠ Disclaimer